github/docs/content/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent.md

 2. Add your SSH private key to the ssh-agent. {% data reusables.ssh.add-ssh-key-to-ssh-agent %}
    {% data reusables.ssh.add-ssh-key-to-ssh-agent-commandline %}

-3. Add the SSH key to your account on {% data variables.product.product_name %}.
+3. Add the SSH public key to your account on {% data variables.product.product_name %}.
 For more information, see "[AUTOTITLE](/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account)."

 {% endwindows %}